ISAITB/docs-tdl/source/constructs/index.rst

 Overview
 --------

-TDL step constructs are used to capture the core testing logic.
+TDL step constructs are used to capture a test case's core testing logic.
 They are used in test cases and also in :ref:`test-case-scriptlets` to define their sequence of test steps.
 The available test steps are described in the sections that follow, organised in four main categories: